kloudyuk/gitter/README.md

 # Gitter

-A simple utility for testing git server stability by repeatedly cloning repositories and monitoring system resources.
+A simple utility for testing git server stability by repeatedly cloning repositories.

 ## Overview